danieltebor/cs3642-assignment-two/README.md

 ```

 ### Manhattan Distance Heuristic
-The Manhattan Distance hearistic measures the hamming distance between each tile in a node's state and the location it should be at in the goal state
+The Manhattan Distance heuristic measures the hamming distance between each tile in a node's state and the location it should be at in the goal state

 *Visualization